missoulatech/documents-and-resources/CODE_OF_CONDUCT.md

 Sometimes this is not productive though, particularly if one party is unwilling to examine their role in a situation and their behavior escalates to abuse or manipulation.
 If you feel in any way unable or unwilling to engage in this process, or you attempt and it leads to more harm, please bring it to the attention of an Organizer.
 We can provide additional support or take further action to remove someone from the community if all other avenues have been exhausted.

-## Repairing Conflict
+## Repairing Harm

 Should you catch yourself behaving disrespectfully, or if someone approaches you with an example of how you caused them harm: remember that even if your intentions are good, your actions can still hurt someone.
-It is inevitable when in relationship with others.
 When this happens, you have an opportunity to repair the harm you've caused.
 This is not easy to do, but necessary to create real growth in a relationship.

 One model of repair looks like: